 Finally, add the cucumber and mix, giving it one final taste before refrigerating.

-Power Tip: Add 1 tbsp of fresh mint to give the Tzatiki lift.
+Power Tip: Add 1 tablespoon of fresh mint to give the Tzatiki lift.
 Trust me, it tastes fantastic.
-The flavour from the mint will sit in the background and won’t overpower the sauce.
+The flavour from the mint will sit in the background and won't overpower the sauce.

 Preparing the lamb skewers

 It's crucial when cooking any meat to allow it to come up to room temperature before placing it onto a hot barbecue.

 This gives the meat time to relax.
 If this step is skipped, all you will end up with is tough lamb.